conda/conda/docs/source/user-guide/troubleshooting.rst

 info at the activate-env_ page.
 If you are still stuck, you need to consider more drastic measures.

-  1. remove any mkl-related files from C:\Windows\System32.
+  1. Remove any MKL-related files from C:\Windows\System32.
 We recommend renaming them to add .bak to the filename to effectively hide them.
 Observe if any other software breaks.
 Try moving the DLL files alongside the exe of the software that broke.
-If it works again, you can keep things in the moved state - Anaconda doesn't need MKL in System32, and nothing should.
+If it works again, you can keep things in the moved state - Anaconda doesn't need MKL in System32, and no other software should need it either.
 If you identify software that is installing software here, please contact the creators of that software and inform them that their practice of installing MKL to a global location is fragile and is breaking other people's software